How to Locate Your Mouse Pointer in Ubuntu Linux

 How to find your mouse pointer fast on Ubuntu Linux

-Windows 11 allows you to find your mouse pointer quickly by circling it when you hit the CTRL key.
+Windows 11 lets you quickly find your mouse pointer by circling it when you hit the CTRL key.
 Here’s how to set it up.

 Ubuntu Linux has a centralized location for the majority of its settings.
 From system configurations to creating new users and updating, all can be done from the System Settings panel.